Columbus, Ohio, wins Smart Cities Challenge with support from HERE

 The city will take these broader themes and apply them to specific neighborhoods and districts to address socio-economic challenges, solve commuter issues and optimize freight transport and distribution.”

 For example, Columbus proposed to deploy six electric self-driving shuttles to link a new bus rapid transit center to a retail district, connecting more residents to jobs, and plans to use data analytics to improve healthcare access in a particular neighborhood that currently has a higher than average infant mortality rate.

 HERE will provide solutions in three core areas: urban mobility, traffic and safety management and truck logistics.
 Urban mobility includes all forms of transport from driving, transit and biking to walking and ride share.
 Commuters, citizens and visitors all need access to information so they understand their trip options with whatever mode they choose.
 HERE’s real-time data will be fed into applications to guide users in their journeys.

 Offline capabilities will support those who may not have robust data plans and, as electric cars become more prolific, charging station information can be integrated as well.
 “These are examples of things that must be considered and thought through in order to meet the needs of all users today and in the future,” says Monali.

-For the city, HERE traffic data provides visibility into when and where congestion is occurring, when and where road conditions, accidents, hazards are occurring, and what types of modes people are choosing for travel.
+For the city, HERE traffic data provides visibility into when and where congestion is occurring, when and where road conditions, accidents, and hazards are occurring, and what types of modes people are choosing for travel.
 A rich set of analytics helps agencies make better decisions and will someday enable automated vehicles.